sabrina160/Sec-6-Fall2024-2021-3-60-252--Lab-task-3_CSE366/README.md

 - Classes:
   - Duration: 1-2 hours.
   - Priority: Scale of 1-5.
-Students:
+- Students:
-Availability: Specific time slots they are available.
+  - Availability: Specific time slots they are available.
-Preferences: Priority for certain time slots.
+  - Preferences: Priority for certain time slots.
-Time Slots:
+- Time Slots:
-Total number of available slots to assign classes.
+  - Total number of available slots to assign classes.
 # Project Structure
-Here's a quick overview of the files:
+Here's a breakdown of the main files:
-- agent.py: It defines the Agent class to represent robots, their efficiencies, and assigned tasks.
+- agent.py: Implements the Student class to represent:
+  - Attributes: id, availability, preference, and schedule.
+  - Methods: Assign classes and clear schedules for new generations.
-- environment.py: It sets up tasks, robot preferences, and availability matrices.
+- environment.py: Defines the scheduling environment and visualizes schedules.
+  - Generates random initial schedules.
+  - Displays schedules using Pygame, showing preferences, assignments, and conflicts.
-- run.py: It is the main script that runs the simulation.
+- run.py: Runs the genetic algorithm to optimize schedules.
 # Requirements
 - Python 3.9.13 or higher version
 - Libraries: pygame, numpy